lswang2/lswang2.github.io/README.md

-# Welcome to git-wiki demo x
+# Welcome to my blog

 This is a [demo](wiki/Demo.md) of git-wiki theme for jekyll.